Latest Coronavirus Travel Guidance for Passengers

 Taking steps to protect yourself and others:

-We ask passengers to follow the latest government guidelines regarding protecting yourself and others against Coronavirus
+We ask passengers to continue to follow the latest government guidelines regarding protecting yourself and others against Coronavirus

 - Wash your hands with soap and water regularly for at least 20 seconds.